Bonnétable

 Bonnétable ([bɔnetabl]) is a commune in the Sarthe department in the region of Pays de la Loire, northwestern France.
+In February 1965, it absorbed the former commune Aulaines.

 Bonnétable is twinned with Horncastle in rural Lincolnshire.
 The towns' relationship is commemorated by a Rue Horncastle in Bonnétable, and a Bonnetable (sic; no acute accent on the e) Road in Horncastle.